Skip to main content

 Query Structure

-We'll use the deviceSearch query to return each CCX's name, hardwareModel, macAddress, hardwareRevision, softwareVersion, site, & room.
-These fields should provide enough information to accomplish the task.
-However, if you don't have CCXs assigned to a room or site, or don't need/want certain fields we've included, you can remove them from the query and proceed.
+We'll use the deviceSearch query to return each CCX device's name, hardwareModel, macAddress, hardwareRevision, softwareVersion, room and site.
+These fields provide the core details required to accomplish the task.
+If you don't use room or site assignments, or if certain fields aren't relevant to your use case, you can remove them from the query and proceed.

-In the Variables section, we filter by hardwareModel to return only CCX 400 and 500 models. pageSize is set to return 500 CCXs at a time to avoid rate-limiting.
-If you need to know how many CCXs you have, you can run the query and look at the totalCount field.
+In the Variables section, we filter by hardwareModel to return only CCX 400 and 500 devices.
+The pageSize is set to 500 CCXs to retrieve more results per request and reduce the number of API calls, helping to avoid rate-limiting.

 Access this query in the GraphQL Playground